eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 ***Property: httpclient.keepalive.timeout***

-The number of seconds to keep idle HTTP/1.1 connections alive in the keep alive cache
+The number of seconds to keep idle HTTP/1.1 connections alive in the keep-alive cache

 | Category | Value |
 |--- | ---: |